zeus-volkov-systems/messageapi/README.md

 The benefits of using MessageAPI are its extreme schema flexibility, potential for tool decoupling and transport optimization, API standardization across all messaging, and self documentation through an information model.

 It's important to point out that even though it's called MessageAPI, the provided implementations do not replace message tools like ActiveMQ, RabbitMQ, Spark, or Storm.
-MessageAPI is fundamentally a specification, and the provided implementations are small (3MB total package size) self contained standalone things.
-These other messaging systems could of course be used with MessageAPI - linking response steps, serving as input or output queues, or transformation steps.
+Really, no tools are 'replaced' by this one.
+MessageAPI is fundamentally a process specification, and the provided implementation is a small (3MB total package size) universal connector.
+This means that other messaging systems could of course be used with MessageAPI - linking response steps, serving as input or output queues, or transformation steps.
+Even MessageAPI sessions can be endpoints for MessageAPI sessions.

 ## Package Contents

 This package includes the MessageAPI specification as a set of interfaces, useful implementations that can perform batch and stream publication/consumption, and several tests that demonstrate common data processing tasks to provide an idea on how to build systems.
 The Java part of the core MessageAPI implementation is written almost entirely in Java8/9+ core, taking advantage of the Java Streams and Flow packages, with only one external dependency - a JSON parser - due to the lack of a core Java version.
 Similarly, APIs provided for any other languages found in this package (currently planned are C, Fortran, and CPython) - are written in their respective core languages.
-Endpoints and Transformations are the responsibility of the user.
+Endpoints and Transformations are left to the joy of the user and their domain.

 ### Description

 Using MessageAPI means taking a data-messaging process, defining the process alphabet in terms of fields and conditions, determining how those fields are contained as different record permutations (including any transformations or conditions that affect that containment), and determining what to do with the records.
-All this information is then laid out in the session manifest and parameter map, and then data is moved through the initialized session by submitting records as discrete requests.
+All this information is then laid out in the session manifest and parameter map, and then data is moved through the initialized session by submitting records as either discrete requests, or resubmitting new records as a stream on the same request.

-In the provided implementation of the DefaultSession, records can be moved through the system in batch
+As previously described, in the provided implementation of the DefaultSession, records can be moved through the system in batch by using separate requests, or in stream by reusing the same request.
+When streaming over the same request, endpoints have a shared state over submissions.

-MessageAPI information model manifests are completely pluggable and are read when specifically referenced at runtime in code.
+The MessageAPI information model manifest is completely pluggable and is read when specifically referenced at runtime in code (i.e., ISession s = new Session('manifest.json')).
+This allows targeted improvements or modifications of the standard.
+Want to change the containers to ship somewhere else?
+Build Docker containers?
+Make Requests enforce always-batch behavior?
+Change the container plugin, or another plugin, and reuse the rest.

+The complete pluggability of MessageAPI also provides another powerful potential - creation of Sessions at-a-distance.
+This opens the MessageAPI system up for complete and total automation by things like REST services, driver programs, GUI's, etc.

-MessageAPI provides a standard topology that will suit many messaging tasks (either publishing or consuming oriented), along with providing a matching set of basic plugins.
+The default MessageAPI session provides a standard topology that will suit many messaging tasks (either publishing or consuming oriented, batch or stream oriented), along with providing a matching set of basic plugins.
 The provided implementations are well suited for individual or distributed use.
 For example, a MessageAPI session could be wrapped as a Kafka consumer, deployed as a single runtime pod in Kubernetes as a consumer group, started up, and then fed records coming from a service.
 Or a session could be used intra-process to send emails to different groups based on different conditions.
 There are a lot of varied uses.

-The provided implementations could also be replaced wholesale or improved incrementally.

-In the provided implementation, the manifest looks like the following:
+The following is an example of a DefaultSession manifest:

 ```
 {